borntofrappe/borntofrappe.github.io/README.md

    o
 ```

 The visual is incredibly simple, but it's also meant to match the goal of the website.
-The website works as a hub, providing a link to external resources; in this light, the dots are a visual for the new destination.
+The website works as a hub, providing a link to external resources, and in this light, the dots are a visual for the new, exiting destinations.
 In terms of design, the website is also meant to include an incredibly neat visualization using the Canvas API and a series of particles, but the connection will be evident only as I implement the feature with JavaScript.

 ### v1 - translate and rotate